varabyte/kobweb/README.md

 (You can read [more about them here](https://developer.android.com/jetpack/compose/modifiers) if you're unfamiliar with the concept).

-In the world of Compose for Web, you can think of a `Modifier` as a layer on top of CSS styles and attributes.
-So this:
+In the world of Compose for Web, you can think of a `Modifier` as a wrapper on top of CSS styles and attributes.
+So
+this:

 ```kotlin
 Modifier.backgroundColor(Colors.Red).color(Colors.Green).padding(200.px)